Town & Country II: Thrilla's Surfari: Gameplay

-The game features Thrilla Gorilla, a surfing/skateboarding mascot of the company, Town & Country Surf Designs, on a quest to save his girlfriend (Barbie Bikini) who has been kidnapped by a witch doctor named Wazula, as you find out in the opening scenes.
-Unlike the original game, which is set in Hawaii, the sequel is set in Africa.
-The game features levels such as jungles, deserts, waterfalls, rivers, and submerged caverns.
+The game features Thrilla Gorilla, the gorilla mascot of Town & Country Surf Designs, on a quest to save his girlfriend Barbi Bikini from an African witch doctor named Wazula, as you find out in the opening scenes.
+The game features settings such as jungles, deserts, waterfalls, rivers, and submerged caverns.
 Thrilla rides a skateboard through the jungle and desert levels, a surfboard through the river and waterfall levels, and a shark in the submerged cavern levels.

-Gameplay involves steering Thrilla around obstacles, over pits and past creatures while collecting coconuts used in the shell game to gain extra lives, bananas to gain extra life, and powerups such as the handstand powerup which grants temporary invulnerability to all manners of danger but pitfalls.
-Enemies include elephants, giraffes, giant spiders, carnivorous plants, spear-wielding humans, snakes, electric eels, and many others.
+Gameplay involves steering Thrilla around obstacles, over pits and past enemies while collecting coconuts, bananas and other powerups such as the handstand, which grants temporary invulnerability to all manners of danger but pitfalls.
+Enemies include elephants, giraffes, giant spiders, carnivorous plants, snakes, electric eels, and many others.